Deciphering the explosion mechanism of Type Ia SNe using their remnants II: a deep dive into double detonations with SNR 0509-67.5: Results

-The value of $l_0$ thus provides us an estimate of the dynamical age of an SNR \citep{Mandal+2024ApJ}.
-Moreover, at every instant of time, the value of $l_0$ for the power spectrum of IMEs (\los\, henceforth) is seen to be greater than the value of $l_0$ for the power spectrum of IGEs (\lofe\, henceforth).
+The value of $l_0$ thus allows us to constrain the dynamical age of an SNR, as will be further demonstrated in section~\ref{subsec:model_vs_0509}.
+It is also possible to measure $l_0$ from the density distribution of the ejecta (not differentiating between elements) and estimate the dynamical age of the SNR \citep{Mandal+2024ApJ,Mandal+2025ApJ}.
+Moreover, Fig.~\ref{fig:ps_model} shows that the value of $l_0$ for the power spectrum of IMEs (\los\, henceforth) is seen to be greater than the value of $l_0$ for the power spectrum of IGEs (\lofe\, henceforth) at every instant of time.
 This is an exclusive signature of SNRs with sub-$\mathrm{M_{ch}}$ WD progenitors \citep{Mandal+2025ApJ}.
-This property stems from the fact that near-$\mathrm{M_{ch}}$ Type-Ia SN progenitors generate a lot of buoyant ashes from their initial deflagration phase that cause significant mixing in the ejecta.
+This property stems from the fact that near-$\mathrm{M_{ch}}$ Type Ia SN progenitors generate a lot of buoyant ashes from their initial deflagration phase that cause significant mixing in the ejecta.
 The sub-$\mathrm{M_{ch}}$ WD progenitors are expected to experience detonations (or supersonic nuclear flame fronts) only, that do not cause this amount of mixing and therefore retain stratification in their ejecta.
 This causes the IMEs and IGEs to participate at different times in the ejecta-AM interaction and therefore develop substructures with different typical sizes \citep[see Section 4.4 of][]{Mandal+2025ApJ}.
-This holds true for all our DD SNR models, as will be seen in Section~\ref{subsec:model_vs_0509}.
-This
+This holds true for all our DD SNR models, as will be seen in section~\ref{subsec:model_vs_0509}.